-The snare drum is arguably the most important part of a drummers kit and should be one of the first things that should be upgraded when you are ready to move your kit to the next level.
-There are many different materials that a snare drum can be made out of, all having different sounds and qualities, and all serving different purposes.
-Here you will find a guide of the most common materials and their qualities.
+The snare drum may well be the most important part of a drummer’s kit and should be one of the first things to be upgraded when you want to take your kit to the next level.
+There are, however, many different materials that a snare drum can be made out of — and they all have different sound qualities, and could all serve different purposes in your kit.
 In other words, considering what kind of wood your snare drum is made of can be quite important.

 Maple Snare Drums

-Maple is the most common wood used in snare drums, and for good reason.
+Maple is the easily the most common wood used in snare drums, and for good reason.
 Maple generally has a warm sound because of the fact that it has an even distribution of mid and high frequencies and boosted low frequencies.
-Maple is very clear sounding and has a wide tuning range making maple snare drums very diverse and generally good for many applications.
-All major drum companies make decent maple snare drums, but a good example of one would be the Pearl Masters series snare drum, which runs for around $300-$400 depending on the size.
+Normally, maple snare drums are clear sounding, and have a wide tuning range — making maple snare drums very diverse.
+All major drum companies make decent maple snare drums, but a good example is the Pearl Masters series maple snare drum, which runs for around $300-$400 depending on the size.

-Birch is a very hard wood and is much brighter than maple.
-Raised highs and lows give this wood projection as well as tone.
-Birch is a very crisp sounding wood when used in a snare drum and should be used in applications where extra cut and presence is required.
-A popular birch snare drum is the Mapex MPX Birch which can be bought for as little as $130.
+Birch is a very hard wood and because of that, it’s brighter than maple.
+Birch drums have elevated highs and lows, giving this wood a little more projection as well as tone.
+Generally, birch is a very crisp-sounding wood when used in a snare drum and should be used in applications where extra cut and presence is required.
+A popular birch snare drum is the Mapex MPX Birch which can be bought for as little as $160.

-Oak is very strong and projects very well.
+Oak is very strong, and projects well.
 The sound of oak is fairly round, and very present.
-Oak has boosted lows, mids and highs, although the mids and lows are boosted to a lesser extent.
-An example of a good oak snare drum would be the Yamaha Live Custom Oak which is around $300.
+Oak has boosted lows, mids and highs, although the mids and lows are boosted to a lesser extent than the highs.
+There aren’t as many oak snare drums as maple, but they are still available.